-Governors/Directors are required to have an enhanced criminal records certificate from the DBS.
-It is the responsibility of the school/Trust to apply for the certificate for any of their governors who do not already have one.
+Trustees and Local Governors in the academy are required to have an enhanced criminal records certificate from the DBS.
+It is the responsibility of the Board of Trustees to apply for the certificate for any of their governors who do not already have one.
 Governance is not a regulated activity and so governors do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.